ordinaryseeker/open-religion/_pages/evolution-and-implications.md

 </ol>
 <h3></h3>
 <h3>Technical Notes</h3>
 The concept of complex things being designed by a random process is very alien to most of us since most things around us are made by somebody and for an explicit purpose.
 We cannot imagine a complex system like a computer creating itself randomly, even if we put all its required components in a box and shake it a million times.
-Therefore, we will try to make this complicated topic as intuitive as possible.
+Therefore, we will try to make this complicated topic as intuitive as possible with a bit of oversimplification.
 Consider the following three simple rules
 <ol>
  	<li>Any species has some variation in features and qualities among its population, for eg not all giraffes have the same neck length and spot patterns.</li>
  	<li>Some of this variation seemingly serves no purpose but some of it confers an advantage or disadvantage to the survival and reproduction of that particular animal of this species under a given environment.</li>